Educating students for success in life

 - Teacher Debbie LaRue won the Behring Teacher Award and student Brynn Boeckmann won the Outstanding State Award in the 2014 National History Day Contest.
 Story »

 A diverse student population provides students the ability to interact with peers from many different backgrounds, expanding their knowledge of other cultures and preparing for life in a global society.
-A 2013 study has shown that Anchorage has the most diverse high schools in the U.S.
+Studies by UAA sociology professor Chad Farrel show that Anchorage has the most diverse schools in the U.S. at all levels.

 Race and ethnicity at ASD